immutant/immutant/docs/guides/scheduling.md

       (until (plus t (hours 8))))))
 ```

-It also provides the function, `schedule-seq`.
-Inspired by [chime-at],
+It also provides the function,
+[[immutant.scheduling.joda/schedule-seq]].
+Inspired by [chime-at], it
-it takes not a specification map but a sequence of times, as might be
+takes not a specification map but a sequence of times, as might be
 returned from `clj-time.periodic/periodic-seq`, subject to the
 application of any of Clojure's core sequence-manipulating functions.